How it works

 How do you stop sensitive material reaching the model in the first place?

-Before the prompt leaves your environment, Evidor finds the sensitive material, names, identifiers, matter numbers, account numbers, anything your policy flags, and swaps it out for structured placeholders.
+Before the request leaves your environment, Evidor finds the sensitive material, names, identifiers, matter numbers, account numbers, anything your policy flags, and swaps it out for structured placeholders.
 The external model only ever sees the swapped version.

 When the model answers, Evidor puts the original material back inside your environment before the answer reaches your team.
 The external model never holds the real data.